BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 3. Players alternate performing Heroic Actions until none are left.

 A model may only benefit from a single Heroic Action, of each type, in each phase.
-The important exception to this being in a Heroic Combat â€” a model who successfully completes a Heroic Combat and then joins in a second Fight that is also a Heroic Combat, will fight as normal.
+The important exception to this being in a Heroic Combat — a model who successfully completes a Heroic Combat and then joins in a second Fight that is also a Heroic Combat, will fight as normal.
 They will not, however, be able to move and fight again if that Heroic Action is also successful.

 Certain Heroic Actions are universal and can be used by any **Hero** in the game, regardless of who they are.
 Every **Hero** who has a Might point can use the following three Heroic Actions: